 \section{Introduction}

-Diffusion based generative models have recently become a leading approach for generating high-quality synthetic images.
-These models learn to reverse a gradual noise adding process, turning random noise into realistic images step by step \cite{DDPM} \cite{sde}.
-Compared with earlier approaches such as GANs \cite{GAN} or VAEs \cite{VAE}, diffusion models are more stable during training and have a solid mathematical foundation, which makes them promising for sensitive applications like medical imaging \cite{kazerouni2023diffusion}.
-However, two major challenges still limit their broader use in healthcare.
-The first is the lack of strong convergence guarantees when working with complex and noisy medical data.
-The second, and more critical, is the limited explainability of these models.
-It is often unclear how the generated images relate to the training data or what influences specific visual features during the generation process.
-This lack of transparency reduces trust and makes it difficult to apply such models in clinical settings.
+Diffusion based generative models have recently become one of the most popular ways to create high-quality images.
+These models learn by a gradually noise adding process, so they can turn random noise into a clear and realistic image step by step \cite{DDPM} \cite{sde}.
+Diffusion models, when compared with other generative approaches like GANs \cite{GAN} or VAEs \cite{VAE}, are more stable and useful in areas such as medical imaging \cite{kazerouni2023diffusion}.
+There are many limitations of these models to use in healthcare, such as, the lack of strong convergence guarantees when working with complex and noisy data, and limited explainability.
+Moreover, the models are often unclear how the generated images relate to the training data, and what influences specific visual features during the generation process.
+This lack of transparency reduces trust and make it difficult to apply in clinical settings.

 Recent studies have begun exploring the integration of explainability mechanisms into diffusion-based generative models for medical imaging.
-Recent works, including VALD-MD (2024) \cite{siddiqui2024vald} and Latent Diffusion Attribution (2024) \cite{siddiqui2025latent}employs latent diffusion to reconstruct normal counterparts of abnormal scans, providing voxel-level attributions for diagnostic insight.
+Recent works, including VALD-MD (2024) \cite{siddiqui2024vald} and Latent Diffusion Attribution (2024) \cite{siddiqui2025latent} employs latent diffusion to reconstruct normal counterparts of abnormal scans, providing voxel-level attributions for diagnostic insight.
 While The Mediffusion framework (2024) \cite{kaleta2024mediffusion} jointly trains diffusion and classification objectives to achieve self-explainable semi-supervised generation.
 Unlike prior multi-class attribution studies, we propose a prototype-based faithfulness framework for single-class medical diffusion that directly associates generated features with their real training origins.
 These advances demonstrate a growing trend toward faithful and interpretable diffusion frameworks in healthcare, motivating the present study’s prototype-based faithfulness analysis for explainable MRI synthesis.
 Although explainability has been widely explored in classification or diagnostic models, it has received far less attention in generative systems.
 In particular, understanding how diffusion models create new medical images, such as MRI scans still remains an open question \cite{Explainibility}.

 This work investigates the prototype-based explainability for generative diffusion models that synthesize breast MRI images for segmentation.
 Our key contributions include:

 \begin{itemize} \item We proposed a faithfulness-based explainability framework that integrates prototype-based reasoning with diffusion-based medical image generation model. \item We analyzed three prototype-based explainability models (PPNet, EPPNet, ProtoPool) to systematically quantify the interpretability of diffusion-generated MRI images. \item The models are evaluated on different Image qualiy analysis metrics PSNR, SSIM, LPIPS to analyse the visual quality of diffusion synthesised images and Faithfulness Score metric is applied for analysing the alignment of prototype activations with generative dynamics. \item The experiments are performed on the publicly available medical imaging dataset, the DUKE Breast MRI data set, demonstrating the reasoning for realistic synthesis of MRI data using diffusion model with explainable generation trajectories and faithfulness scores. \end{itemize}